FranciscoVeloz1/NexaRize-Components/README.md

 - Functional Components: Embrace the functional paradigm with components focused solely on logical operations, fostering cleaner and more modular code.

 ## Installation
-You can install the React Logic Utilities Library via npm:
+You can install NexaRize components via npm:

 ```bash
 npm install nexa-components